 More patients in the placebo group discontinued/dropped out of Study 2 than in the BETHKIS group (9.4% [8/85] vs 4.3% [7/161], respectively).
 Of these, 3 patients in the BETHKIS group (1.9%) compared to 2 patients in the placebo group (2.4%) withdrew due to a TEAE.
 The most common TEAEs causing patients to discontinue from the study drug are respiratory, thoracic, and mediastinal disorders.

-The most common adverse experiences reported were respiratory disorders, consistent with the underlying disease in the patient population being evaluated and these were similarly distributed between both BETHKIS-and placebo-treated patients.
-The following adverse reactions were more commonly reported in ≥ 2% of the BETHKIS-treated patients compared to the placebo-treated patients: decreased forced expiratory volume, rales, red blood cell sedimentation rate increased, and dysphonia (Table 1).
+The most common adverse experiences reported were respiratory disorders, consistent with the underlying disease in the patient population being evaluated and these were similarly distributed between both BETHKIS- and placebo-treated patients.
+The following adverse reactions were reported in at least 5% of Bethkis-treated patients and at rates ≥ 2% more common compared to the placebo-treated patients: decreased forced expiratory volume, rales, red blood cell sedimentation rate increased, and dysphonia (Table 1).

 Table 1: Patients with Selected Treatment-Emergent

 Adverse Reactions Occurring in ≥ 2% of BETHKIS Patients

 |Red blood cell sedimentation rate increased||16 (8%)||6 (5%)|